pdjr-signalk/signalk-notification-injector/README.md

 Required.
 Default is checked (create and monitor the named pipe).

-__Protected?__ specifies whether or not messages must include a password in order to use the named pipe interface.
+__Password protected?__ specifies whether or not messages to this interface must include a password in order to use the plugin.
 Required.
 Default is not checked (do not require a password).

-__Path__ defines the absolute path of the named pipe.
+__Pathname__ specifies the absolute filesystem path of the named pipe.
 Required.
 Default is '/var/signalk-injector'.